 This post will show you how to reduce mortgage fees and get the best rate possible.
 I have been refinancing and taking out new mortgages since 2003.
 As a result, I've become an expert at squeezing as much value as possible out of every mortgage.

-Fees are an inevitability.
+Mortgage fees are an inevitability.
 How do you expect anybody to make money without them?
 I have no problem paying a fee for services rendered.
 However, some of the fees we pay are often hidden, illogical, or excessive.
-I’m currently locked into a 5/1 jumbo ARM at a juicy 2.35% with 0 points and around $3,100 in fees, which is at least 0.15% lower than anywhere else I’ve found.

 To reduce mortgage fees, the first thing to understand is the makeup of mortgage fees.
 Mortgages fees are largely FIXED independent on the size of your mortgage.
 Therefore, the smaller the mortgage, the more expensive it is to proceed.

-Below is my mortgage refinance fee schedule on a ~$1M mortgage refinance.
+Below is a precious mortgage refinance fee schedule on a ~$1M mortgage refinance.

 You can immediately see the bank should have the flexibility to wave the Application Fee ($100) and Commitment Fee ($915) for $1,015 in savings. $1,015 is 28% of the mortgage fees you can potentially reduce right there.